Learn

 Conservative starting points are fundamental.
 At Core Aesthetics, undertreating and reviewing after the result has settled is always preferable to placing the maximum volume in a single session.
 A review appointment two weeks after treatment allows for refinement from a position of caution rather than managing an excessive result.

 Preserving movement is equally important.
-Facial expressions give the face personality and character. anti-wrinkle treatment that eliminates all movement produces a stiffness that is immediately obvious to others even when they cannot identify why.
+Facial expressions give the face personality and character. wrinkle treatment that eliminates all movement produces a stiffness that is immediately obvious to others even when they cannot identify why.
 Maintaining natural movement in the treated area, with appropriate softening of lines, consistently produces a more natural and appealing result than maximum treatment.

 The role of consultation in treatment planning